Jerome-openclassroom/TurbiditySensor_OpenScience/README.md

-# Turbidity Sensor Calibration – Arduino + Pierron Colorimeter
+# Turbidity Sensor Calibration –Pierron Colorimeter

 This project documents the calibration of a modified Pierron colorimeter for measuring water turbidity in natural environments, using a low-cost analog sensor read via Arduino.